Your files have to be stored in folders that the server knows. Two options: put them directly in the server document root ("Portable Directory

 </html>

-• Open your file with your browser thru the Dashboard.
+.
 Your browser should display something like that:

 The current date is Sunday April 2, 2017